 What happened after Ubisoft came to our school, more than half the people in my class were offered to work for them for some of their entry level 3D modeler and animation positions.
 I do recall that also one of the key selling points at the time, was the fact that we all knew how to use Unreal, which was being used on one of their current projects at the time.
 So If I had to look back at it; probably having the opportunity to show my portfolio face to face with someone that worked for Ubisoft, and also knowing unreal was pretty much what got me into the industry.

 Q: DID YOU KNOW THIS WAS GOING TO BE A CAREER AT FIRST?

 A: I think so, I always heard horror stories in the beginning.
 I had handfuls of individuals that tried to discourage me from getting into the industry, saying “there’s no job security”, “everything is contract work”, “you barely get paid anything” etc etc, where fortunately I actually didn’t get to live those sorts of experiences so much, especially after working 5-6 years into it.

-To be fair its not perfect out there, I have been in cases where I worked for studios doing lots of layoffs, almost monthly.
-But I would definitely say a lot of the discouraging "bum out" Claims were blown out of proportion by people that had little to no exposure.
-I also think lots of this doesn't apply for every studio in the industry, it's all depending where you work, lots of places got their act together, and there's other places that don't compete well in the business.
-Its no different than any other industry to be fair.
+To be fair it’s not perfect out there, I have been in cases where I worked for studios doing lots of layoffs, almost monthly.
+But I would definitely say a lot of the discouraging “bum out” Claims were blown out of proportion by people that had little to no exposure.
+I also think lots of this doesn’t apply for every studio in the industry, it’s all depending on where you work, lots of places got their act together, and there are other places that don’t compete well in the business.
+It’s no different than any other industry to be fair.

 3D Printing of Notorious B.I.G.
 Tyler has Worked on